The Approach at the Bhaktivedanta Institute, Mumbai / Berkeley

 The Bhaktivedanta Institute (B.I.) at Mumbai/Berkeley has played an important role in the development of the modern field of consciousness studies since its inception.
 In 1990 in San Francisco, the institute organized the First International Conference on the Study of Consciousness within Science, featuring presentations from sixteen eminent scientists including three Nobel laureates.
 Soon after the conference, the Institute began a colloquium on Consciousness and Science in the San Francisco that ran for many years.
 The speakers list at this colloquium is a veritable who-is-who of consciousness studies in N. America.
 Alongside organizing this conference and the follow-up colloquium-series, the institute's director, Prof. Gomatam has been working to develop the Bhaktivedanta institute's own in-house research in Consciousness Studies.

-As a logical result of these activities, B.I. was able to enter into collaboration with BITS, Pilani to offer the world's first (and perhaps still, the only) fully accredited M.S./Ph.
-D. program in Consciousness Studies at the Bombay center of the institute.
+As a logical result of these activities, B.I. was able to enter into collaboration with BITS, Pilani to offer the world's first (and perhaps still, the only) fully accredited M.S.
+(M.Phil, since 2015) and Ph.
+D. degree program in Consciousness Studies at the Mumbai center of the institute.
 It is at present, a full-time residential program.
-One important aim of B.I. is to convert the MS program to a fully online one, both to make it available to more students worldwide, and to also release its main faculty to focus on a new emerging result of Prof. Gomatam's research within quantum physics, as it is expected to open up concrete applications in other fields in the coming few years.
+One important aim of B.I. is to convert the M.Phil. program to a fully online one, both to make it available to more students worldwide, and to also release its main faculty to focus on a new emerging result of Prof. Gomatam's research within quantum physics, as it is expected to open up concrete applications in other fields in the coming few years.

 Consciousness Studies--A Brief Overview of its Evolution